Local Park Supporters Honored

 Robertson says the parks department is working on developing long term strategies to create stable funding for those parks on the closure list.

-Parks Director Ruth Coleman resigned as director in June amid the scandal.
+Parks Director Ruth Coleman resigned in June amid the scandal.

 Written by Tracey Petersen